agrc/broadband-cli/readme.md

 The Address Points Layer will affect the accuracy of the counts.
 A large apartment building with just a single point will lead to an under-representation of coverage for that area.
 A rural county with less high-speed coverage that sends a huge bunch of address points that we didn't have on previous runs will (correctly) skew the results back down as addresses that weren't properly included now are.

-To get the full output, you must run the three commands in order:
+To get the full output, you must run the three commands in order (the `analyze` step may take 1.5-3 hours) :
 ```shell
 boost analyze --workspace c:\temp\workspace.gdb
 boost stats --workspace c:\temp\workspace.gdb